 This advanced-skiers-only resort allows guests to purchase single helicopter drops instead of the pricey weeklong package deals that many other resorts require.
-Schedule your descent between November 24 and December 26 and pay just $179; after that window, you’ll need to fork over at least $258.
+Single heli drops are $179—bringing your total to $363 with guide costs and lift tickets—but if you schedule your descent after March 17, you’ll only have to fork over $258 for everything.

-This year,* a snowcat dubbed the Taco Beast will sell fare such as street tacos (think: elk chorizo goodness), Mexican corn, and Mexican-style soda and beer from the slopes.
-Follow @SteamboatDining on Instagram to track this amped-up food truck as it roams the mountain.
+A snowcat dubbed the Taco Beast sells fare such as street tacos (think: elk chorizo goodness), Mexican corn, and Mexican-style soda and beer from the slopes.
+Follow @TacoBeastSBT on Twitter to track this amped-up food truck as it roams the mountain.

 Powderhorn Mountain Resort